tigerfarm/owlchat/README.md

 ````
 ## For Developers

-Following are the steps to run the Owl Chat Web Application on your localhost computer.
+Following are the steps to run the Chat Web Application on your localhost computer.

 Download this repository's zip into a working directory and unzip it.
 Create an environment variable that is your Twilio Function Runtime Domain.